gradle/gradle/design-docs/jdk9-support.md

 ## Backlog

 - Validate dependencies of API classes at build time to verify all API dependencies are exported.
-- Complain about exported dependencies that are not referenced by the API.
+- Complain about exported dependencies that are not referenced by the API specification.
 - Show details of API binary in component report.
 - Generate stub API jar for Groovy and Scala libraries, use for compilation.
 - Discovery of annotation processor implementations.
 - Add an option to optionally exclude package private members from the API.

-# Feature: Java library is compiled against the API of Java libraries in binary repository
+# Feature: Java library is compiled against the API jar of Java libraries in binary repository

 ## Story: Java library sources are compiled against library Jar resolved from Maven repository